sagemathinc/cocalc-howto/build-sage.md

   python3         /usr/local/share/jupyter/kernels/python3
 ```

 Once you do this, you can open a Jupyter notebook by clicking "+New" then "Jupyter Notebook".
 Just like with a terminal, set the notebook to run on your compute server.
 Refresh the available kernels, and select your sagemath kernel.
 You can then use your new copy of Sage from Jupyter!

 ## Conclusion

 I hope you found this useful and will use bleading edge versions of Sage for amazing mathematical research, and contribute back.

+Challenge: If you somehow build Sage from source on CoCalc in less than 17 minutes, please let me know (Ideas: use a more poweful machine, use a ramdisk, etc.)!  wstein@cocalc.com